servactory/servactory/docs/pages/usage/input.md

 :::note

-The `must` option can only work in advanced mode.
+`must` option can work only in advanced mode.

 :::